 But it's far from the only thing Guaraldi did.
 In fact, before he even became involved with Peanuts, he won a Grammy award for his 1962 single "Cast Your Fate to the Wind."

 Indeed, it was that recording that caught the attention of Lee Mendelson, who was producing a documentary on Charlie Brown and his crew.
 Mendelson loved the sound and thought it would be perfect for the Peanuts TV specials he was producing with animator Bill Melendez.
 Guaraldi was excited about the idea and within two weeks, he had something for the producer to listen to.
 It was the beginning of a long and fruitful collaboration – Guaraldi provided the music for seventeen Peanuts specials, as well as the feature film A Boy Named Charlie Brown.

-Vince Guaraldi died on February 6, 1976.
-The day before, he had enjoyed dinner with Lee Mendelson, and on the afternoon of his death, he had been composing the music for It's Arbor Day, Charlie Brown.
+Guaraldi died February 6, 1976.
+The day before, he had enjoyed dinner with Mendelson, and on the afternoon of his death, he had been composing the music for It's Arbor Day, Charlie Brown.
 His funeral service was accompanied by the beloved music he wrote for the Peanuts gang.